What is a cover?

 Covers and UGC platforms

-Many creators upload videos of themselves performing covers to as a way to start their music career before they have their own catalog of original works.
-Doing this usually requires a in addition to a license.
-However, some UGC platforms may have synchronization and mechanical licenses in place that allows you to make covers of a number of musical works.
+Many creators upload videos of themselves performing covers to User Generated Content (UGC); a type of DSP that allows users to upload and share their own content, as well as discover new content from other users as a way to start their music career before they have their own catalog of original works.
+Doing this usually requires a A license to reproduce and distribute a musical work in a physical or digital format. in addition to a Aka Sync, reproduction of musical works for, and sometimes the use of, a pre-existing sound recording in audiovisual media. license.
+However, some UGC platforms may have A form of licensing that allows unlimited uses of a repertoire of musical works or sound recordings under certain conditions synchronization and mechanical licenses in place that allows you to make covers of a number of musical works.

 If you are unsure about the licensing requirements for covers in your territory, check with your local CMO.